 I qualified from Gloucestershire Counselling Service (GCS) with a diploma in Psychodynamic Counselling (training accredited by the British Psychoanalytic Council) and then took a post-graduate Associate year gaining further training in Time-Limited Psychodynamic therapy.

-I have been working for GCS for several years in their adult service (a service accredited by the British Association of Counsellors and Psychotherapists) providing both open-ended and time-limited counselling for men and women.
+I have worked for GCS for several years in their adult service (a service accredited by the British Association of Counsellors and Psychotherapists) providing both open-ended and time-limited counselling for men and women.
 I am experienced in helping clients with a variety of issues including stress, depression, anxiety, work or relationship-related problems and trauma.
+I have trained at Tavistock Relationships and gained a certificate in the study of the couples relationship.
 I have completed the CRUSE Bereavement Foundation Course and am experienced in working with bereavement and loss.

 I am a registered member of the British Association of Counsellors and Psycotherapists (BACP) and the British Psychoanalytic Council (BPC) and adhere to the BACP Ethical Framework for the Counselling Professions.